Global weak solvability, Continuous dependence on data and large time growth of swelling moving interfaces: Uniform estimates

 Now, we integrate (\ref{eq4-14}) over $[0, t_1]$ for $t_1\in (0 ,T]$ and take the limit as $h\to 0$.
 Then, by the change of the variables the first term of the left hand side of (\ref{eq4-14}) is as follows:

 Argueing similarly as in in Lemma 3.4 of \cite{KA}, we can prove that the function $t\to \int_a^{s(t)}|u_z(t)|^2dz$ is absolutely continuous on $[0, T]$.
-Then, the second and third terms of the right-hand side of (\ref{eq4-14}) can be dealt with as
+Then, the second and third terms of the left-hand side of (\ref{eq4-14}) can be dealt with as

 and